Meditation: What It Is, Benefits, and How to Get Started

 Why meditate?

-Think back to the best moments of your life.
-Where are you?
-What are you doing?
-Wherever you were and whatever you were doing, the best moments in our lives seem to share one thing: we are fully present in that moment, without thoughts of the future or the past.
+Wherever you were and whatever you were doing, the best moments in our lives seem to share one thing.
+We are fully present in that moment, without thoughts of the future or the past.

 We all share the same desire to be happy.
 We just have different ways of trying to get there.
-But when we begin to examine what we truly long for — whether it’s going on holiday, learning to play an instrument, or earning more money — what we’re really longing for is presence.
-We think something needs to happen first for us to be happy, but we miss the fact that it’s only in the present moment that we can ever truly be happy.
-Presence is not defined by what we do, but how we do it — being here with our full attention.
-To be present is to actually experience your own life.
-What could be more important than that?
+When we begin to examine what we truly long for, whether it is going on holiday, learning to play an instrument, or earning more money, we often discover that what we are really longing for is presence.
+We tend to think something needs to happen first for us to be happy, but we miss the fact that it is only in the present moment that we can truly be happy.

+Presence is not defined by what we do, but by how we do it.
+To be present is to fully experience your life.
 The key to living a present life is awareness.
-Presence and awareness are two sides of the same coin — what we call mindfulness.
-To be aware means knowing what is happening, here and now.
-It is awareness that helps us distinguish between thoughts and what is actually happening in reality.
+Presence and awareness are two sides of the same coin, often referred to as mindfulness.
+Awareness means knowing what is happening here and now.
+It helps us distinguish between thoughts and what is actually happening in reality.
 It is only when we become aware that we can make wise decisions.
-And the more wise decisions we can make, the better we will feel.
-Meditation is about training our ability to direct our attention toward what is most valuable in any given situation.

 Benefits of meditation